Raleigh tattoo artist surprises 10-year-old with Black Panther-themed prosthetic leg

 In fact, he's using it as an opportunity to inspire others.

-Now, he has a little extra help from Wakanda thanks to a local tattoo artist.
+Now, he has a little extra help from Wakanda, thanks to a local tattoo artist.

-Michael Mack Jr. had his leg amputated when he was just 11 months old and has gone through a series of prosthetics as he's grown up.
+Michael Mack Jr. had his leg amputated when he was just 11 months old after his tibia stopped growing.
+Since then, he has grown up with a series of prosthetics, that get replaced each year.

 So when it came time for a new one, his mom contacted Milton Purnell at Tattoo Supreme in Raleigh to come up with a special Black Panther-themed design.